 Promote It As The Stream Goes Live

-There are services that will create posts on social media for users.
+Some services will create posts on social media for users.
 A host can set up a service to create posts on social media every time they live-stream.

 Keep Consistent Schedule

 Try to stream on the same days at the same time.
-That way the people interested in watching the stream do not have to guess when the stream will start.
+The people interested in watching the stream do not have to guess when the stream will start.
 The same viewers will be able to share the stream with friends and let their friends know when to tune in.